Dissurender/new-paper/src/content/blog/dsd-cohort.md

 ### Week 5 - Refine and deploy

-Implementation did bleed into this phase as our manual QA sessions were bringing bugs to our attention and the resulting squshing session.
+Implementation did bleed into this phase as our manual QA sessions were bringing bugs to our attention and the resulting squashing session.
 Overall, the refining allowed us to determine our remaining time and what we could sneak into the MVP.

 ![Endpoint](../../assets/images/dsd-cohort/endpoint.png)

 ### Week 6 - Prepare for demo

-With the anticipation that we would present live at a bi-monthly DSD meetup, we had _two minutes_ to demo the application infront of an audience.
+With the anticipation that we would present live at a bi-monthly DSD meetup, we had _two minutes_ to demo the application in front of an audience.
 Unfortunately, tech issues at the meetup resulted in most of the time slot being displaced.

 ### Demo